criminalpear/Clipboard-Auto-Typer/README.md

 # ISSUES?
-If something is not working right contact me at (nowhere for now)
+If something is not working right first make sure you are using the correct version of AutoHotKey (Version 1.1.37.02) If that still doesn't work contact me at (nowhere for now)